 Most people scoff at the thought of spending $300 on headphones.
 But Shure ups the ante with its $399 noise cancelling headphones, the Shure AONIC 50.
 But don’t let the price talk you out of considering this headset, because it is worth the money.
 These are among the best ANC headphones out there, and I sincerely think you’ll love them as much as I do.

-Editor’s note: this Shure AONIC 50 review was updated on September 15, 2020, to address how the Shure AONIC 50 compares to the Sony WH-1000XM4.
+Editor’s note: this Shure AONIC 50 review was updated on November 20, 2020, to include deals.

 Who should get the Shure AONIC 50?

 - Remote workers should get a pair of noise cancelling headphones.
 Shure’s ANC technology is effective and helped to keep me focused throughout the workday.